LSSTDESC/madness/docs/index.md

 - list of the number of components in each field<br />
 For stability of the code, the list of detected positions for each field must be the same (appended with zeroes if required).

-Calling the instance of maddeb.Deblend runs the gradient descent algorithm.
+Calling the instance of madness_deblender.Deblend runs the gradient descent algorithm.
 ```
 deb(
     blended_fields,